Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 - Particle size: 6mm to 2.3mm

-EnviroSupply makes granular activated charcoal for aquariums, but it is has been tested so it meets food-grade standards.
+EnviroSupply makes granular activated charcoal for aquariums, but it has been tested to meet food-grade standards.
 Because it is granular, you won’t be able to use it for topical uses like salves.
 However, it is great for making your own water filters or other emergency uses.

-The ash is a bit high (still better than most hardwood activated charcoal) and the pH is higher (less acidic) than human skin, but you probably aren’t going to use granular activated carbon on your skin anyway.
+The ash is a bit high (still better than most hardwood-activated charcoal), and the pH is higher (less acidic) than human skin.
+Still, you probably aren’t going to use granular activated carbon on your skin anyway.

 The EnviroSupply activated carbon is available in bulk packaging for very good prices.
-It’s a good option if you want to have lots of AC on hand for purifying water (such as in emergency situations) but don’t want to spend a fortune.
+It’s a good option if you want lots of AC on hand for purifying water (such as in emergencies) but don’t want to spend a fortune.